The Top 25 Must See Movies of 2014

 Release Date: March 14, 2014 (UK)

 One to look forward to, just based off all the film festival buzz this year, is the upcoming "Scarlett Johansson is a Pod Person" movie.
 That's right, this is a psychosexual horror piece that appears to owe more than a little David Lynch from previously semi-retired director Jonathan Glazer (Birth, Sexy Beast).
 In this surrealist sci-fi, Johansson is Laura, an alien honeypot sent to Earth to gather information on our spiecies as she feeds on the men that she seduces.
 However, she eventually may grow to appreciate us, even as more of her kind come to invade our world.
 It may be a little bit Body Snatchers and a little bit Species, but this looks to also be a disturbing and hypnotic piece of arthouse terror most of all.
-While the only confirmed release dates are in the UK and Germany, we can gaurantee the "Scarlett Johansson is a Seductive Naked Alien Movie" will have a U.S. release and soon.
+While the only confirmed release dates are in the UK and Germany, you can read "Scarlett Johansson is a Seductive Naked Alien Movie" review right here.

 MUPPETS MOST WANTED